AndreyMaykov/Online_marketplace_shipping--SQL/Readme.md

 <a name="Acknowledgements"><h2>Acknowledgements</h2></a>

 I would like to thank Alek Mlynek for initiating this project.
-Also, I am most grateful to him and Tue Hoang for the very helpful discusions we had on this project.
+Also, I am most grateful to him and Tue Hoang for the very helpful discussions we had on this project.